Epinephelus stoliczkae

 Epinephelus stoliczkae, the epaulet grouper, is a tropical fish species in the family Serranidae and in the genus Epinephelus.

 Epaulet groupers have two-part dorsal fin, of which the spiny part consist of eleven spines whereas the soft part consist of 16-18 rays.
 Anal fin of this species has three spine rays and eight soft rays.
 It is reported that Epaulet grouper can grow up to 38 centimeters in size.
-Epinephelus rivulatus is very similar to Epaulet grouper and these two species can be confused between each other.
+Epinephelus coioides is a very similar species, and Epinephelus rivulatus is also similar to the Epaulet grouper and these two species can be confused between each other.

 Epaulet grouper is known for depths from 5 to 50 meters.
 Its distribution covers Red Sea (also Gulf of Suez) and Indian Ocean's northwestern parts to the coast of Pakistan.
-There is no observations of this species from the Persian Gulf or from the Gulf of Aqaba.
+There are no observations of this species from the Gulf of Aqaba.